 Historic neighborhood with fantastic shops and restaurants.

 Georgetown is one of D.C.’s oldest (and most vibrant) neighborhoods.
 Historic federal architecture lines the cobblestone streets of a community that offers upscale dining, eclectic nightlife, and water-based activities on the Potomac River.
 Georgetown is bounded by parks and open space in almost every direction, buffering this neighborhood from the encroaching development of adjacent communities.
-Georgetown is simultaneously hip, historic, and surrounded by greenery.
+The real estate in Georgetown is simultaneously hip, historic, and surrounded by greenery.

 Georgetown is best-known architecturally for its many pristine historic properties, including elegant Victorians and grand Georgians.
 There are also luxurious modern condominiums along the banks of the Potomac, where lavish penthouse suites offer spectacular views of some of the nation’s most iconic landmarks.
 With a great persity of high-quality housing and a similar wealth of things to see and do, Georgetown has long been considered one of the best places to live in D.C.

 This eclectic community is home to some of D.C.’s wealthiest and most powerful people, including powerful political figures such as Nancy Pelosi and Madeline Albright and noted journalists including Bob Woodward.
 George Washington and Georgetown Universities are among the oldest and most prestigious educational institutions in the United States, and their students give the neighborhood youthful energy.
-Georgetown’s busiest streets have a constant buzz about them, while there are quieter residential sections from which many residents are able to commute on foot.
+Many homes for sale in Georgetown are found in the busiest streets, while there are quieter residential sections from which many residents are able to commute on foot.

 Georgetown has been a great place to eat and drink since the 1700s, when George Washington frequented its taverns.
 Fine dining highlights include 1789 and the chef-driven menus at hotel restaurants Bourbon Steak and The Alex.
 Filomena Ristorante has served first-class Italian fare to several presidents and countless celebrities over its decades of operation, and Michelle Obama is said to be a big fan of Chez Billy Sud’s sublime French cooking.
 Barack Obama shared a meal with Joe Biden at Fiola Mare, one of several exceptional seafood restaurants combining delicious meals with exquisite views along the waterfront.
 Cafe Milano has also been a power center for politicians and entertainers alike since owner Franco Nuschese first brought his Italian cuisine to the area in 1992.
 There are also hip lunch spots and more casual eateries that are favorites among the area’s many students.